lateral/chrome-extension-blogpost/README.md

-# How to create a Chrome extension to modify any website’s HTML or CSS
+# Create a Chrome extension to modify a website's HTML or CSS

 See post: https://blog.lateral.io/2016/04/create-chrome-extension-modify-websites-html-css/